Randomly sparsified Richardson iteration: A dimension-independent sparse linear solver: The PageRank problem

 which establishes the result. \end{proof}

 By combining, \cref{prop:pagerank,lem:decay_rate}, we guarantee that RSRI converges at a $\mathcal{O}(m^{-1/2 - \log_q(1/\alpha)})$ rate as we increase the sparsity parameter $m$.
 This rate is faster than the $\sim m^{-1/2}$ Monte Carlo error scaling, and it theoretically separates RSRI from pure Monte Carlo methods.
 For many PageRank problems, we expect even faster convergence than \cref{lem:decay_rate} would suggest.
-For example, the PageRank solution decays more rapidly if there are ``hub'' vertices which have many incoming edges \cite{jeh2003scaling}.
+For example, the PageRank solution decays especially rapidly when there are ``hub'' vertices which have many incoming edges \cite{jeh2003scaling}.